6309-lcy/JPM_Virtual_Internship/README.md

 The code for JPM_Virtual_Intership

-#Task 1
+# Task 1
-**Build a model to predict a year later price of Commodity for any inputed date**
+**Build a model to predict a year later price of Commodity (Natural Gas) for any inputed date**

+# Task 2
+**Implement Task1 model to calculate the commodity contract value based on the inputed dates (Injection dates, Withdrawal dates)**

+# Task 3
+**Build a classification model to calculate the probability of defaulting on loan for any companies**

+# Task 4
+**Build a classification model to label fisco class for any companies**